kngsoomin/tmdb-trending-data-pipeline/README.md

 - Monitoring of volume changes over time
 - Easier debugging during pipeline failures

----

 ## Backfill & Idempotency

 ### API Backfill Constraint

-The TMDB Trending API only provides the current popularity snapshot.
+TMDB Trending API exposes **only the current popularity snapshot** and does not support historical queries.
-Historical snapshots cannot be retrieved.

-To prevent incorrect data:
+#### Design decision

-- API ingestion is skipped for historical logical dates
+- API ingestion is **explicitly skipped** for historical logical dates
+- This prevents writing incorrect or misleading historical data

+#### Implication

+- True API-level backfills are not possible
+- Historical reprocessing is limited to data already captured in the RAW layer

+### Controlled Backfills

+While the API cannot be backfilled, the pipeline still supports safe downstream reprocessing:

+- STG and DW layers can be re-built from existing RAW snapshots
-- Downstream backfills are supported from existing RAW snapshots (RAW → STG → DW)
+- Backfills are supported for RAW → STG → DW

-## Idempotent Loads

-- Date-partitioned ingestion
-- Deterministic transformations
+- Because raw API responses are preserved as immutable snapshots, downstream STG and DW layers can be safely reprocessed.
+  This allows schema evolution, transformation logic fixes, and data quality improvements to be applied retroactively without re-calling the external API.

+### Idempotent Data Delivery

+To ensure safe re-runs and operational stability:

+- Data is partitioned by logical date
+- Transformations are deterministic
-- MERGE-based upserts in the DW layer
+- DW tables use `MERGE`-based upserts

-Re-running the pipeline for the same date does not create duplicates.
+As a result, re-running the pipeline for the same date does not create duplicates and produces consistent results.

----

 ## How to Run